 SCDOT may withhold all or part of any payment under the Contract for any of the reasons listed below.
-Any funds withheld will be released upon CONTRACTOR satisfactorily remedying the defect, fault, or failure and will be included in the next regularly scheduled application for payment.
+Except for clause 6. f. below, any funds withheld will be released upon CONTRACTOR satisfactorily remedying the defect, fault, or failure and will be included in the next regularly scheduled application for payment.
 Payment will be subject to retainage if applicable.

 - a.
-Any CONTRACTOR default; - b.
-Reasonable evidence that the Work will not be Substantially Complete within the Construction Time as adjusted and that the unpaid balance of the Contract Price will not be adequate to cover Liquidated Damages for the actual unexcused delay; - c.
-Failure to comply with the prompt payment provision of this Contract; - d.
-Any fines or other charges to SCDOT due to CONTRACTOR's failure to comply with permit requirements or other regulations; - e.
-Notice of cancellation of insurance; - f.
-Failure to submit updated and approved CPM or Schedule of Values; - g.
-Violation of Design QC Plan or Construction Quality Management Plan requirements; - h.
-Failure to follow specifications or procedures required by the Contract; - i.
+Any CONTRACTOR default as set forth in Article XVII; - b.
+Reasonable evidence that the Work will not be Substantially Complete within the Construction Time as adjusted and that the unpaid balance of the Contract

+Price will not be adequate to cover Liquidated Damages for the actual unexcused delay;

+Failure to comply with the prompt payment provision of this Contract;

+- c.
+Any fines or other charges to SCDOT due to CONTRACTOR's failure to comply with permit requirements or other regulations; - d.
+Notice of cancellation of insurance;

+Failure to submit updated and approved CPM or Schedule of Values;

+e.
+Violation of Design QC Plan or Construction Quality Management Plan (CQMP) requirements; or,

+Failure to follow specifications or procedures required by the Contract;

 Failure to comply with DBE, On-The-Job training, or Pre-Employment Training provisions;

-- j.
-Failure to provide adequate work zone traffic control; - k.
-Failure to provide adequate sediment and erosion control; or, - 1.
-Violation of any contract provisions.
+Failure to provide adequate work zone traffic control;

+Failure to provide adequate sediment and erosion control;

+Violation of any contract provisions; or,

+f.
+Deductions set forth in Article VII.